dimaip/dimaip.github.io/_posts/2016-01-01-looking-back.md

 - Read more books!
 - Focus more on work ethics, not working up until late in night and improving life-work balance.
 I have quite some things to fix here!

-But the key tune always remains the same for me throughout my professional life: "making technology the servant to people, not vice versa".
+But the key tune always remains the same for me throughout my professional life: *making technology the servant to people, not vice versa*.
 It is so easy to get entangled in the world of new fashionable libraries and tools, in personal career growth and self-improvement, that shifts your priorities away from the people to whom you are supposed to be serving with all these technical gifts.